alinex/node-report/src/element/02_blocks.md

 > > > ...or with spaces between arrows.
 ```

-And renders as HTML the three examples will look like:
+And rendered as HTML the three examples will look like:

 ![quote](../examples/block-quote.png) ![quote](../examples/block-quote2.png) ![quote](../examples/block-quote3.png)